Are resume photos a good or idea or is it another red flag to the hiring manager?

-Resume photos.
-A controversial topic in the scary world of applying for jobs.
-Some people tell you to go for it, and others say that it’s one of the worst things you can do.
+Some people tell you to go for it, and others say it’s one of the worst things you can do.

-You want to make the best possible impression on your employers-to-be, right?
+You want to make the best possible impression on your prospective employers, right?

-A photo makes a lasting impression.
-But is it for better or worse?
+Well, photos on a resume can make a lasting impression.
+But is it for better or for worse?

-Joke aside, the topic is quite sensitive, and you need to consider many different factors.
+Joke aside, the topic is quite sensitive, and you need to consider the different factors at play.

 - You’re not sure whether to put a photo on your resume;